coreeng/core-platform-docs/content/app/tenancy.md

 - resource quotas for a tenant and it's children
 - access control via network policies on a per-tenant basis. (e.g. granting another tenancy network access to your tenant)
-- a shared prometheus instance for a tenant and it's children
+- a shared prometheus instance for a tenant and its children

 ### Adding a tenancy